 As this was an internal application for a high-profile brand, a certain degree of politics limited our iterative learning capabilities.
-If I were in-house, I probably would’ve dove directly onto that sword; as it were, I did the best I could delivering what we had promised to deliver.
+If I were in-house, I probably would’ve engaged harder to make such learning a reality.
+As a consultant, I did the best I could delivering what we had promised to deliver.

-The lesson from that experience is that methodology decisions matter, as method—collaboration, research, iteration, agility, etc.—directly impacts the creation of a useful experience for real people.
+The lesson from that experience is that methodology decisions matter, as method—how we choose to collaborate, research, iterate, prioritize, be agile, etc.—directly impacts the creation of a useful experience for actual human beings.

 Design Thinking With A Side Of Innovation?

-We began with a process of design, which seems ridiculously simple looking back across this essay, and here I am, fully taking in how much I’ve had to adapt to my environment over the years to thrive, even survive at times.
+We began with a process of design, which seems ridiculously simple looking back across this essay, and here I am, fully taking in how much I’ve had to adapt to my environment over the years to survive, let alone thrive.

-Just as business leaders shift their operational tactics as the world evolves around them, we designers must also evolve in order to produce quality work in an ever-shifting technological environment with varying expectations from clients and business partners alike.
+Just as business leaders shift their operational tactics as the world evolves around them, we designers must also evolve in order to produce quality work in an ever-shifting technological environment with varying expectations from users in market to business partners alike.

 My d/Design interests have never led me to submitting entries in an awards chase.
 I don’t care about accolades; I care about results.
 My interests lay squarely in the realm of leading a team of practitioners, contributing to an excellent product vision, understanding human needs, innovating solutions, and executing designs to the point of wild success.

-What method gets me there is still yet to be defined.
+What method gets me there is still yet to be defined… as it should be.

-What do you think of when you hear the word “fence?”
+What do you think of when you hear the word “fence” spoken aloud?

 Unless you’re my friend Fleur (she’s a fan of the romantic sports), you probably lean towards the world of “things that stick in the ground and enclose other things” and you would be correct, as fences do just that; they enclose, divide, and protect areas and organisms for a variety of purposes.